tartieret/Self-driving-car---Behavioral-Cloning-/README.md

 For details about how I created the training data, see the next section.

-### 6.Model Architecture and Training Strategy

 #### Solution Design Approach

-The chosen model architecture was established by NVIDIA for their Self-Driving Car program.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

 The first experiments led to a good cross validation error but the car was driven properly through some of the steep curves.
 In order to improve the driving behavior, I spent time enhancing the training data set by focusing on curves and recovery from the sides of the road.
 At first, using images from the left and right side cameras did not improve the driving so I had to optimize the correction factor and find the right value in order to use this additional data and improving the car driving ability.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### Final Model Architecture

-The final model architecture the NVIDIA architecture as my deep learning model.
-It consists of a normalization layer, followed by 5 convolution layers, followed by 4 fully connected layers.

 #### Creation of the Training Set &amp; Training Process